imgag/ngs-bits/doc/GSvar/cnv_analysis_clincnv.md

 * number of regions (exons/bins)
 * affected genes
 * copy-number change
-* log-likelyhood: logarighm of the ratio between likelihoods of the *no CN change model* vs the *CN equal to the reported state model* (bigger is better)
+* log-likelyhood: logarithm of the ratio between likelihoods of the *no CN change model* vs the *CN equal to the reported state model* (bigger is better)
 * number of regions
 * potential AF: frequency of the copy-number change *in the analyzed cohort (Note: this can deviate from the population allele frequency, especially for rare CNVs)*
-* q-value: p-value corrected for the number of CNVS detected (smaller is better)
+* q-value: p-value corrected for the number of CNVs detected (smaller is better)

 Additionally, generic annotation columns can be added (4), e.g.: